HovoNalbandyan/DeleteFiles/README.md

-# This Program delete temp files from yours computer<br>
+# The Program Delete Files in Folder On Your Computer<br>

 ###Instruction<br>